jundalisay/spblist/content/en/research/darwin/origin/chapter-07.md

 ---
 title: Instinct
 heading: Chapter 7
-# First Meditation
-weight: 38
+weight: 46
-description: ""
+description: "An example of instinct is the hive-bee making its cells"
 image: "/covers/origin.jpg"
 ---